rednirma/room-booking-website/README.md

 # room-booking-website
 book and store a room in a database linked booking site
-the website uses php, html, css and some js it has 3 main pages; delhi, next and bookings rest all are either the picture files or js/css files
+the website uses php, html, sass, css and some js it has 3 main pages; delhi, next and bookings rest all are either the picture files or js/css files